jpwilliams/temit/docs/endpoints.md

 For the majority of cases, leaving this setting alone will suit.
 If, however, your endpoint performs exceedingly expensive tasks, it may be a good idea to lower the prefetch number to ensure that tasks are handled in a timely manner.

-Settings this to `0` disables prefetch and consumers will pull an unlimited number of items from the queue as they are round-robin'd by the server.
+Setting this to `0` disables prefetch and consumers will pull an unlimited number of items from the queue as they are round-robin'd by the server.

 > Unlimited prefetch should be used with care.
-In high-flow systems, endpoints can pull messages faster than they can deal with them, resulting in rapid, uncontrolled memory consumption.
+In high-flow systems with prefetch disabled, endpoints can pull messages faster than they can deal with them, resulting in rapid, uncontrolled memory consumption.
 >
 > Values in the `100` through `300` range usually offer optimal throughput and do not run significant risk of overwhelming consumsers.
 Higher values often run in to the law of diminishing returns.